AITutor-EvalKit: Exploring the Capabilities of AI Tutors: System and Demonstration Description

 \section{System and Demonstration Description}

 consists of two major modules: \textbf{backend} and \textbf{frontend}, with the pipeline illustrated in Figure~\ref{fig:demopipe}.
-The backend module includes several models to evaluate tutor responses, and frontend seamlessly integrates these evaluation outputs with an interactive, customizable, and flexible UI.
-Different audience groups can benefit from different functionalities of the toolkit: e.g., researchers and developers can use both modules, train their own automated models, use their own datasets, and launch the demo UI locally, while teachers and policymakers can use the frontend module to understand the capabilities of LLMs-as-tutors and make decisions accordingly.
+The backend module includes several models for tutor response evaluation, and frontend seamlessly integrates these evaluation outputs with an interactive, customizable, and flexible UI.
+Different audience groups can benefit from different functionalities of the toolkit: e.g., researchers and developers can use both modules, train their own automated models, use their own datasets, and launch the demo UI locally, while teachers, policymakers and other educational stakeholders can use the frontend module to understand the capabilities of LLMs-as-tutors and make decisions accordingly.